mIRC-Scripters/mirckb/docs/source/identifiers/lof.rst

     * - Parameter
       - Description
+    * - Filename
-* Filename = ''The filename that you want to check for.''
+      - The filename that you want to check for.

 Properties
 ----------